This is Archie!

-Archie is 3 years old, an identical twin and was diagnosed with Stage 4 High risk Neuroblastoma in January 2019.
+Archie is an identical twin and was diagnosed with stage 4 high risk Neuroblastoma in January 2019.

-Archie is aiming to raise the funds to undergo a vaccination treatment in the US that will look to give him the best chance of beating the disease for good.
-His diagnosis and treatment: In December ’18 Archie became unwell and was unable to stand.
-After a few weeks of trips to A&E and various diagnoses, Archie was eventually kept in for extensive checks.
+Archie is aiming to raise the funds to undergo a vaccine treatment in the US that will look to give him the best chance of beating the disease for good.

 Follow Archie on Twitter here: